morcs/beautiful-jekyll/2018-04-01-introduction-to-elm.md

 ### Elm is a front-end framework

 Elm also comes with a runtime, which provides everything you need to build a browser application, such as dynamically rendering HTML and receiving events from users.
-In that respect it's a bit like Angular, Vue and especially React.
+In that respect it's a lot like Angular, Vue and especially React.
+To me though it makes those frameworks look very complicated indeed.
+All you need to do is come up with a `model` to store the data, an `update` function that decides how to change the model when a user changes something, and a `view` function to decide what HTML to render based on that model.
+That's it!

 ## Why should you use it?